August Strindberg: 1880s

 In 1885, they moved back to Paris.
 In September 1887 he began to write a novel in French about his relationship with Siri von Essen called The Defence of a Fool.
 In 1887, they moved to Issigatsbühl, near Lindau by Lake Constance.
 His next play, Comrades (1886), was his first in a contemporary setting.
 After the trial he evaluated his religious beliefs, and concluded that he needed to leave Lutheranism, though he had been Lutheran since childhood; and after briefly being a deist, he became an atheist.
 He needed a credo and he used Jean-Jacques Rousseau nature worshiping, which he had studied while a student, as one.
 His works The People of Hemsö (1887) and Among French Peasants (1889) were influenced by his study of Rousseau.
 He then moved to Germany, where he fell in love with Chancellor Otto von Bismarck's Prussia status of the officer corps.
 After that, he grew very critical of Rousseau and turned to Friedrich Nietzsche's philosophies, which emphasized the male intellect.
 Nietzsche's influence can be seen in The Defence of a Fool (1893), Pariah (1889), Creditors (1889), and By the Open Sea (1890).

+Strindberg and Siri von Essen, 1886.

 Another change in his life after the trial is that Strindberg decided he wanted a scientific life instead of a literary one, and began to write about non-literary subjects.
 When he was 37, he began The Son of a Servant, a four-part autobiography.
 The first part ends in 1867, the year he left home for Uppsala.
 Part two describes his youth up to 1872.
 Part three, or The Red Room, describes his years as a poet and journalist; it ends with his meeting Siri von Essen.
 Part four, which dealt with the years from 1877 to 1886, was banned by his publishers and was not published until after his death.
 The three missing years, 1875–1877, were the time when Strindberg was wooing von Essen and their marriage; entitled He and She, this portion of his autobiography was not printed until 1919, after his death.
 It contains the love letters between the two during that period.